-The club is not a commercial establishment and we ask that our members and guests care for our three lodges and respect the rights of each member and guest to enjoy their time in each lodge in their own way.
+The Club is not a commercial establishment, and we ask that our Members and Guests care for our three Lodges and respect the rights of each Member and Guest to enjoy their time in each Lodge in their own way.

-The code also sets out the obligations on all members and guests to behave responsibly and to adhere to the club’s values and its culture for the duration of their stay.
+The code also sets out the obligations on all Members and Guests to behave responsibly and to adhere to the Club’s values and its culture for the duration of their stay.

 Failure to abide by the Code of Conduct may result in the loss of accommodation privileges.